pb99u069/cardano-api-documentation/examples/spendFromScript.md

                    -> Witness            witctx era
 ```

-building the txOut is straightforward in this example, as the output goes to a key address.
+Building the txOut is straightforward in this example, as the output goes to a key address.

-the --requiredSignerHash gets parsed into a a value for the txExtraKeyWits field of the transaction body content.
+The `--requiredSignerHash` input gets parsed into a a value for the `txExtraKeyWits` field of the transaction body content.
 Extra key witnesses visible to scripts are supported from the Alonzo era onwards.
 In our case we need this because the script checks that the transaction is signed by a certain party.

-As this transaction requires the running of a script to spend the txIn, the `makeTransactionAutoBalance` has to do some heavier work.
+As this transaction requires the running of a script to spend the txIn, the `makeTransactionAutoBalance` has to do some heavier work as in the two previous examples.

 first, as before, make a TxBody, then run `evaluateTransactionExecutionUnits`.
 Under the hood, this function runs the script with `evaluateScriptRestricting` from the [plutus-ledger-api](https://github.com/input-output-hk/plutus/blob/master/plutus-ledger-api/src/PlutusLedgerApi/Common/Eval.hs)